-Interest rate swap contracts have been taken out by the Credit Union and the Portavia Trust with other financial institutions.
-The Credit Union and Portavia Trust pay a fixed rate of interest in return for a floating rate receipt.
+During the year interest rate swap contracts have been taken out by the Credit Union and the Portavia Trust No.1 with other financial institutions.
+The Credit Union and Portavia Trust paid a fixed rate of interest in return for a floating rate receipt.
 The payment flows are usually netted against each other, with the difference being paid by one party to the other.

-The swaps in the Credit Union are fixed 'vanilla' swaps with a constant notional.
-The swap in the Portavia Trust has an amortising profile which matches the expected amortising profile of the underlying fixed rate loans and therefore changes over the term of the swap.
-The Notional Amount included in the table below for the Consolidated Entity represents the notional amount for the Credit Union and the Portavia Trust as at 30 June 2012.
+At 30 June 2013, the Credit Union had no swaps in place.
+The swap in the Portavia Trust No.1 has an amortising profile which matches the expected amortising profile of the underlying fixed rate loans and therefore changes over the term of the swap.
+The Notional Amount included in the table below for the Consolidated Entity represents the notional amount for the Credit Union and the Portavia Trust No.1 as at 30 June 2013.